Getting Started

 Test Aggregation Updates

-In your other terminal, insert a new “Hello World” message:
+In Terminal 2, insert a new “Hello World” message:

 docker exec -it getting-started-postgres psql -U drasi_user -d getting_started -c \